Anti-racism resources for parents

 Talking with children about racial violence

 Resources for talking about race, racism, and racialized violence with kids

 Article 20 Network

 A Parent’s Guide to Talking With Kids About Protest

 The Brown Bookshelf's list, posted after the June 2020 KidLit Rally

-above: some titles from an anti-racist book list Gordon shared with representatives from Barnes & Noble in July 2020.
+Gordon shared an anti-racist book list with representatives from Barnes & Noble in July 2020.
 The full list is here.

 Gordon parent groups